browniebroke/deezer-python/docs/source/usage.md

 <Track: Motherboard>]
 ```

 The above returned a lot of tracks.
-If you wanted to search for artists instead, you may use the {meth}`Client.search_artists() <deezer.client.Client.search_artists>` method:
+If you wanted to search for artists instead, you may use the {meth}`Client.search_artists() <deezer.Client.search_artists>` method:

 ```python
 >>> client.search_artists('Daft Punk')